 More details on the project are on the project's background page.

-The Phase 1 elements of road safety, junction, walking and cycling improvements along the A1307 have been approved and are scheduled to be built and implemented over the next three years.
+The Phase 1 elements of road safety, junction, walking and cycling improvements along the A1307 have been approved and are scheduled to be built and implemented over the next two years.
+Works to be carried out in the next year include:

-For Phase 2 of the scheme, we are currently developing the detailed proposals for the long-term public transport route further.
+For Phase 2 of the scheme, we are currently further developing the detailed proposals for Strategy 1 for the long-term public transport route.
 We will then consult with you again on the details of this route.

 Local Liaison Forums provide for regular dialogue between the project team and members of the local community during the course of any major transport project, ensuring interested parties are kept informed and can continue to have their say outside of formal consultation processes.